koalamadness/CS-2026/may_diary.md

 Correct answer.
 JUnit test methods can be public void methods.
 They do not need to return a value or have parameters, and they should not be private to allow the JUnit runner to execute them.

 Correct answer.
 The @ParameterizedTest annotation in JUnit 5 is used to run a test multiple times with different parameters.
 It allows you to define a set of inputs and expected outputs for a single test method.
+Correct answer.
+The @TempDir annotation in JUnit 5 is used to create a temporary directory for file operations during tests.
+It provides a clean, isolated file system location for each test, which is automatically cleaned up after the test.